 10 Signs Of An Emotionally Immature Person

 - They Demand Attention – It is humane to seek attention from people that matter the most.
-However, when it comes to emotionally immature person, they demand attention from everyone.
-When their demands are not attended they act negatively.
+However, when it comes to emotionally immature people, they demand attention from everyone.
+When their demands are not attended to, they act negatively.

-- They Are Narcissists – According to the Americal Psychological Association, narcissistic personality disorder “causes people to have a delusional sense of self-worth and lack of empathy.”
+- They Are Narcissists – According to the American Psychological Association, narcissistic personality disorder “causes people to have a delusional sense of self-worth and lack of empathy.”
 (3)

 An emotionally immature person thinks that they are the most important person, which prevents them from understanding that both parties have equal importance in a relationship.